Jefflol/mood4food/README.md

-├── settings.html            # settings HTML file, this is what users see when you click on settings for more options ├── profile.html             # profile HTML file, this is what users see when you go to your own profile ├── restaurant.html          # restaurant HTML file, this is what the user see when they browse for restaurants └── README.md
+├── settings.html            # settings HTML file, this is what users see when you click on settings for more options ├── profile.html             # profile HTML file, this is what users see when you go to your own profile ├── restaurant.html          # restaurant HTML file, this is what the user see when they browse for restaurants ├── restaurant-details.html  # restaurant details HTML file, this is what the user see when they want to view more details about restaurants
+└── README.md

 It has the following subfolders and files: